1. Getting Started

 - Access via Sidebar > Global Log (if enabled in System Settings).

-- Displays a chronological list of actions performed in the system (logins, creates, updates, deletes, etc.).
+- Displays a chronological list of actions performed in the system (logins, creates, updates, deletes, settings changes, etc.).

-- Shows timestamp, user (if applicable), action type, target (collection/record ID), details (if any), and IP address.
+- Shows timestamp, user (if applicable), action type, target (collection/record ID), details (click to view JSON), and IP address.

 - Export CSV: Download all logs as a CSV file.